 Driven by our belief that knowledge is without an owner and everyone is entitled to it, we started our Youth Scholarship Programme in 2012 to ensure that cost would never be a barrier between a young person and their education.

 Despite the state’s best efforts to accommodate all the high school graduates into government funded colleges and technical training institutes, more than half of the applicants are not fortunate enough to get this opportunity.
 Only a few of these high school graduates come from families who can afford to send them to private colleges within and outside Bhutan.

 In addition to good grades, students are selected based on the course they wish to study.
 Priority is given to students who wish to pursue undergraduate courses that have higher chances of employability.
 Loden also sets the priority for courses to fill critical gaps in Bhutan’s workforce.
-In the past, we prioritized students who chose study courses in mental health and medicine.
+For example, in the past, we prioritized students who chose to study medical courses.

 As of 2021, Loden has provided scholarships to 69 students for their higher education.